btoll/benjamintoll.com/content/post/rotating_a_matrix.md

 It seems to be marked as an "easy" problem on every site, but I didn't think it was so easy.
 The whole ranking thing is mostly bollocks anyway.
 [Everyone learns differently].

 Anyway, my eyes glaze over when I encounter a matrix question, and I'll more often than not skip to another question.
 And that's not good.
 I need to tackle my irrational fear of two-dimensional arrays.
 And, on a side note, what a completely idiotic thing to fear.
-Seriously.

 - [Setup](#setup)
 - [Implementation](#implementation)